marcellusfarias/dotnet-webapi-template/README.md

 #### General

 * Research best way to configure which environment is running.
 Interesting [link](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/environments?view=aspnetcore-7.0#determining-the-environment-at-runtime).
 Another [link](https://stackoverflow.com/questions/32548948/how-to-get-the-development-staging-production-hosting-environment-in-configurese).
-* Pagination
 * Review controllers and TODOs

 #### Security

-* Store the user passwords using hash function + salt.
 * When moving into production, must set a secure HTTPS certificate.
 * TODO: review security aspects learned on the SecureFlag platform and apply them on this application.